25 Things Every Financial Advisor Should Know About ETFs

 When considering potential ETF investments for accessing domestic or international stock markets, most advisors probably give little or no thought to the weighting methodology employed by the underlying index.
 While that might seem like a minor impact that is unlikely to have much of an impact on returns, the reality is that the manner in which weightings are assigned to component stocks can translate into huge differentials in performance.

 The majority of stock ETF assets are in products linked to market capitalization weighted indexes, based on a methodology that gives bigger weightings to more valuable companies.
-But in recent years the potential drawbacks of cap-weighting strategies have become more obvious, and the alternatives more readily available.
+But as alternatives have become more readily available, the potential drawbacks of cap-weighting strategies have become more obvious.
 There are now ETFs that assign weights to component stocks based on various “fundamental” factors, including sales, earnings, dividend, cash flow, estimated earnings, and even book value.

 The impact of this seemingly minor nuance can be significant.
 The performance of the Rydex S&P Equal Weight ETF (RSP) and S&P 500 SPDR (SPY) in 2010 highlights this point nicely.
 The components of these two stocks are identical; both hold the 500 or so equities that make up the S&P 500.
 But RSP, which gives an equal weight to each, outperformed SPY in 2010 by about 600 basis points.
 For two products that have identical portfolios, that’s a pretty significant gap [see RSP Just Keeps Chugging Along].